Millions of retailers have become etailers as more and more shoppers choose to make their purchases online.

-No retailer wants to lose out on a rush because they can’t get orders out.
+No retailer or business wants to lose out on a rush because they can’t get orders out.
 Every retailer needs to understand how their third-party fulfillment provider will handle unexpectedly high volumes of orders.
 If your third-party logistics provider relies on seasonal or temporary workers, the results can be disastrous unless your provider has standard operating procedures in place and a warehouse management system that optimizes workflow.

 A warehouse management system — which is something your provider works out to ensure you receive excellent service — learns from experience.
 Your fulfillment center will learn how to streamline movements.
-It will avoid unnecessary repetition of work.
+It will avoid unnecessary repetition of work and services.
 It will become more efficient in providing service to you the longer it serves your account.
 Your fulfillment provider should be able to tell you how they store your inventory so your most-picked items are closest to their staging area and your least-picked items are greater distance, so your orders can be sent out as quickly as possible.

 Ask your third-party fulfillment provider if they use batch or wave picking.
 Batch picking eliminates redundant trips to the same inventory location.
 Wave picking allows the warehouse manager to view a large volume of orders and pick the best routes for transporting merchandise from storage to staging.
 You won’t supervise the warehouse’s use of these methods, but it is good to know whether they are in place.